Chern-Simons theory, decomposition, and the A model: Prototype: from

 Let us take a moment to summarize the relationship between various symmetries appearing here. \begin{itemize} \item In the worldsheet bulk, we have a global $B {\mathbb Z}_2$ (one-form) symmetry, from the fact that we are gauging a trivially-acting ${\mathbb Z}_2$ zero-form symmetry. \item In the target space, we have a gauge(d) $B {\mathbb Z}_2$ one-form symmetry associated to the center of the $SU(2)$ gauge group of the Chern-Simons theory. \end{itemize} This naturally matches the usual correspondence between global symmetries on the worldsheet and gauge symmetries in the target space.
 Similarly, \begin{itemize} \item On the worldsheet boundary, we have a global $SO(3)$ symmetry (on Chan-Paton factors), remaining after gauging the ${\mathbb Z}_2$ subgroup of the global $SU(2)$ symmetry. \item In the target space, there is a $SO(3)$ gauge symmetry for the Chern-Simons theory. \end{itemize} Again, this naturally matches the usual correspondence between global symmetries on the worldsheet and gauge symmetries in the target space.

 Next, let us understand why there is no decomposition.
 Ordinarily, in two-dimensional theories, if one gauges a trivially-acting zero-form symmetry, the theory has a global one-form symmetry, and so decomposes \cite{Hellerman:2006zs}.
 Here, although the bulk degrees of freedom have a gauged trivially-acting ${\mathbb Z}_2$, that same ${\mathbb Z}_2$ acts nontrivially on the boundary, and so, the action on the entire theory is nontrivial.
 As a result, there is no global one-form symmetry, and no decomposition.
-A similar phenomenon arises in heterotic strings on gerbes.
-There, one can construct examples in which a gauge symmetry acts trivially on right-movers, but nontrivially on left-movers -- essentially, a gauged trivial group action on the space, but with a nontrivial action on the bundle, and there is no decomposition.
-This heterotic analogue is discussed further in \cite{Anderson:2013sia}.